by B.K. Marcus

 But we can take heart from poll results that reveal skepticism toward greater government involvement in the economy: between two thirds and three fourths are dubious of the government’s ability to fix anything.
 That’s a start.

-— Millennials Reject Capitalism in Name – but Socialism in Fact was originally published at FEE.
+— Millennials Reject Capitalism in Name – but Socialism in Fact was originally appeared at FEE.org.